qunitjs/qunit/docs/callbacks/QUnit.moduleDone.md

 ## `QUnit.moduleDone( callback )`

 Register a callback to fire whenever a module ends.
+The callback can return a promise that will be waited for before the next callback is handled.

 | parameter | description |
 |-----------|-------------|